dermatthes/text-template/README.md

 ## Security by design

-TextTemplate useses Regular-Expressions only to parse the templates.
+TextTemplate useses only regular-expressions to parse the templates.
 Nor any intermediate code is generated nor is any code eval'ed.
 So TextTemplate should be  more secure than Smarty or Twig by design.